StackVista/stackstate-docs/stackpacks/integrations/cloudera.md

 The following prerequisites need to be met:

-* [StackState Agent V2](../../setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Cloudera Manager and StackState.
+* [Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Cloudera Manager and Rancher Observability.
 * A Cloudera instance must be running.

 **NOTE**:- We support Cloudera version 5.11.